open2c/coolpuppy/README.md

 ## Installation
 All requirements apart are available from PyPI or conda.

-Before installing everything you need to obtain `cython` using either pip or conda.
+Before installing everything you need to obtain `Cython` using either pip or conda.
 Then for coolpuppy (and other dependencies) simply do:

 `pip install coolpuppy`